syedasabrina/GMU_SumEval_litmus/README.md

   }

 ]
 The participants predict the "x" values in these files by training predictor models on the training data, and replace "x" with the predicted values in these files.
-For instance one can generate the predictions using the LITMUS predictor baseline by running:
+For instance one can generate the predictions for GMU-Task System by running:

 python -m src.sum_eval_predict --data_dir ./data --out_dir ./Baselines --model xlmr
 python -m src.sum_eval_predict --data_dir ./data --out_dir ./Baselines --model tulrv6